sboesebeck/morphium/Morphium Documentation.md

 But with time, the MongoDB based messaging became one of the most popular features in _Morphium_.
 It is fast, reliable, customisable and stable.

+### _Morphium V5_
+With morphium V5 we did a _big_ rewrite and started at the bottom: the dirver to access MongoDB.
+The official MongoDB-Java-Driver does have a lot more features, that morphium either did implement differently or just does not use.
+Hence a way smaller, easier to maintain Driver helps a lot.

+We started writing a mongodb wire protocol dirver, that supports Mongodb 5 and upwards.
+It is tested with mongo 5 and 6 (Morphium V5.0.5).
+It is minimalistic and built especially for _Morphium_'s needs.

+We then started adapting the Morphium Driver Interface, integrating it into _Morphium_ itself.
+Hence, V4 and V5 are _mostly_ source compatible with each other, but some driver related calls and settings are just working differently now.
+So when upgrading: please be aware

+**Caveat: Morphium V5 is working with JDK11 and following - no JDK1.8 support
+anymore!**

 ## About this document

 This document is a documentation for _Morphium_ in the current (5.0) version.
 It would be best, if you had a basic